carvel-dev/carvel/site/content/kapp-controller/docs/develop/kctrl-faq.md

 ### How can we go about updating a package dependent on an upstream release?
 This can be done by running `kctrl package init` again and using the new tag/version.
 Alternatively, the value can be updated in the `vendir.yml` file and the new changes can be fetched by running `vendir sync`.

 WARNING: This will overwrite any changes to the `/upstream` directory.
-It is recommended that any additional configuration or overlays in a separate folder.
+It is recommended that any additional configuration or overlays should reside in a separate folder.

 ### Can `kctrl` be used to publish packages in a CI pipeline?
 Yes! `kctrl` remembers the answers to questions that have been answered.